Personal loans

 Table of Contents

-With a $100,000 personal loan, you can consolidate credit card debt or other debt and borrow flexible funds, for example, to pay for major expenses.
+With a $100,000 personal loan, you can consolidate credit card debt or other debt to eliminate high interest rates and save money on monthly payments.
 This amount of money can open doors to opportunities that might otherwise be out of reach.
-However, finding a lender that offers $100,000 loans—and then meeting their approval requirements—can be tough without a strong financial profile.
+However, finding a personal loan lender that offers $100,000 loans—and then meeting their approval requirements—can be tough without a strong financial profile.

 Below, we’ll explain how to get a $100,000 loan, including eligibility requirements, potential costs, and alternative financing options.

 Figuring out how to get a $100,000 loan starts with understanding what lenders are looking for.
-While each lender has its own $100,000 personal loan requirements, there are some common factors they consider:
+Select lenders offer large personal loan amounts, and each lender has its own $100,000 personal loan requirements.
+Most focus on the following factors:

-The interest rate and the loan term you choose will determine your monthly payments on a $100,000 loan.
-Even a small difference in interest rates can significantly impact the total amount of interest paid on a large loan like $100,000.
+The interest rate and loan term will determine your monthly payments on a $100,000 loan.
+Even small rate differences can significantly impact the total interest paid on larger loan amounts.

 Interest rates will vary widely based on your creditworthiness, the lender, and the loan term.
-However, unlike a credit card, most personal loans (including BHG’s personal loan) have fixed rates.
-That means you’ll know exactly how much interest you owe because the rate won’t ever change.
+However, unlike a credit card, most personal loans (including those offered by BHG) are fixed rate loans.
+This means your rate will remain the same throughout the life of the loan, making your monthly payments predictable.

 Loan terms (how long you have to pay back the loan) can also affect your total borrowing costs.
 A shorter term often comes with higher monthly payments, but less interest paid overall.
 A longer term will result in lower monthly payments and more breathing room in your budget, but you’ll end up paying more interest over time.